 Cherubino’s City Cellar, a wine bar and bottle shop with a private dining room and tasting area, is located above Subiaco’s most popular food lovers’ haunt, Simon Johnson Providore.

 It’s a food and wine marriage made in …. heaven?
 No, make that paradiso.
 After all, the suburb shares its name with Italy’s Subiaco which was the birthplace of the founder of the Benedictine monks who came here in 1851, planted olive and fruit trees and set up their monastery.

 And the Italian heritage lives on in wine tastings which will include plenty of Italian drops along with others from the Margaret River and Great Southern regions.
 And a good smattering of Cherubino’s own labels of course – AD Hoc, The Yard, Laissez Faire, Pedestal, Apostrophe and Cherubino.
 A bonus will be cooking demonstrations by Cherubino’s Calabrian born mother, Natalana who came to Australia as a child and is also a proud Subi resident.
 Some of the food offerings will be dishes remembered fondly from her childhood, recipes from her cookbooks – La Rocca and Summer in Calabria.

-Cherubino says his City Cellar will be the Perth counterpart of his Caves Road tasting facility of Larry Cherubino Wines in Wilyabrup using the same casual approach to pairing good food and wine.
+Cherubino says his City Cellar is Perth’s counterpart of his Caves Road tasting facility of Larry Cherubino Wines in Wilyabrup using the same casual approach to pairing good food and wine.